-When horses retire from their carriage work, they remain at Hidden Acres Farm with the family of owners and employees who love them.
+Our horses are part of a family of owners and employees and will always be provided a home to live out their lives with one of the humans who love them.
 We have a number of horses in our herd that are no longer working and are kept strictly as pets.

 Horses and humans are better together then they could ever be apart.
 We learn lessons from horses that are very rarely found elsewhere.
 They are a gift to us, and we have a major responsibility to give an equally big gift back to them: with the right approach our horses can become calmer, braver, smarter and more athletic on a daily basis, which makes them more comfortable in all of their surroundings.